-117 . , , , , , , , , , , , , , , , , , , , Description Climate change is anticipated to increase the frequency, intensity and spatial distribution of acute supply chain disruptions caused by extreme weather that could damage production facilities and infrastructure.
-Climate change is also expected to create chronic (long-term) changes to supply chains and may give rise to new, not previously encountered risks.
-All of these supply chain impacts will have financial, competitiveness and reputational consequences for businesses in the ERM.
-A Supply Chain Risk Index created for the City of Edmonton is used as a proxy for upstream and downstream supply chain disruption affecting the region because of global climate change .
-Climate Driver(S) Multiple climate impact-drivers, regionally, nationally and internationally Threshold: Supply chains upstream (inputs from suppliers) and downstream (outputs to customers) of businesses in the Region experience disruption (e.g., delays in receiving inputs, reduced quality of inputs, increased costs, impaired access to customers and markets, etc.) Historic Likelihood Projected supply chain risk for the Region is "very low" on average across all sectors (GDP weighted average across all 2-digit NAICS industries) 1 (Rare) Future Likelihood Projected supply chain risk for the Region is "low" on average across all sectors (GDP weighted average across all 2-digit NAICS industries) 2 (Unlikely) Loss of benefit consumers derive from consumption of goods and services resulting from reduced supply or quality of goods, and/or increases in price 3 (Moderate) Potential Consequences Increased logistics costs Reduced output and value added Reputational loss for businesses Higher financing and insurance costs Reduced investment by businesses in Region Loss of Region's market share 5 (Very high) Determinants of Vulnerability Dependence of businesses on climate-sensitive (e.g., agricultural products) material inputs that are not easily substituted Concentration of suppliers of critical material inputs in the same location or Region Dependence of critical supply chains on unique infrastructure, such as single port or land or air route Extent to which key businesses or sectors rely on a single supplier for a critical material input Concentration of customers in the same location or Region Economic diversity of Region
+Description Climate change is anticipated to increase the frequency, intensity and spatial dis supply chain disruptions caused by extreme weather that could damage product infrastructure.
+Climate change is also expected to create chronic (long-term) cha and may give rise to new, not previously encountered risks.
+All of these supply of financial, competitiveness and reputational consequences for businesses in the Risk Index created for the City of Edmonton is used as a proxy for upstream and chain disruption affecting the region because of global climate change . tion facilities and anges to supply chains chain impacts will have ERM.
+A Supply Chain Climate Driver(S) Multiple climate impact-drivers, regionally, nationally and internationally Threshold: Supply chains upstream (inputs from suppliers) and downstream (outputs to customers) of businesses in the Region experience disruption (e.g., delays in receiving inputs, reduced quality of inputs, increased costs, impaired access to customers and markets, etc.) Historic Likelihood Projected supply chain risk for the Region is "very low" on average across all sectors (GDP weighted average across all 2-digit NAICS industries) 1 (Rare) Future Likelihood Projected supply chain risk for the Region is "low" on average across all sectors (GDP weighted average across all 2-digit NAICS industries) 2 (Unlikely) Potential Consequences Loss of benefit consumers derive from consumption of goods and services resulting from reduced supply or quality of goods, and/or increases in price 3 (Moderate) Increased logistics costs Reduced output and value added Reputational loss for businesses Higher financing and insurance costs Reduced investment by businesses in Region Loss of Region's market share 5 (Very high) Determinants of Vulnerability Dependence of businesses on climate-sensitive (e.g., agricultural products) material inputs that are not easily substituted Concentration of suppliers of critical material inputs in the same location or Region Dependence of critical supply chains on unique infrastructure, such as single port or land or air route Extent to which key businesses or sectors rely on a single supplier for a critical material input Concentration of customers in the same location or Region Economic diversity of Region